-In air at 85°C, the depletion of HP-OIT was much slower than Std-OIT which made it more difficult to establish clear trends between the four GMBs (Figure 2b; air).
-However, taking the average of available air-aged data for each GMB (i.e., at 3, 6 and 10 months) gave HP-OIT/HP-OIT_o of 0.81, 0.85, 0.89 and 0.97 for GMBs 1, 2, 3 and 4, respectively, revealing a pattern not unlike the Std-OIT air results in that GMB3 and GMB4 were the best.
-The fact that GMB4 had the highest HP-OIT ${0}$ (1410 min) and that this had hardly depleted at all after 10 months (HP-OIT/HP-OIT=0.97) suggests there was something quite different about this GMB's formulation compared to the others.
-In leachate at 85°C, the HP-OIT depleted far more significantly in 90 days than in air and a notably different ranking (i.e., impression) of the relative GMB performance compared to that for Std-OIT.
+In leachate at 85°C, the HP-OIT depleted far more significantly in 90 days than in air and gave a notably different ranking (i.e. impression) of the relative GMB performance compared to that for Std-OIT.
 At 85°C, the HP-OIT of GMB3 depleted the fastest to the lowest value of normalized HP-OIT at 90 days and reached the lowest normalized residual in about 5 months.
 GMB1 had the highest normalized HP-OIT at 90 days and appeared to have reached the highest normalized residual at about 7 months.
-Although GMB4 had the second-highest normalized HP-OIT at 90 days, it took by far the longest time to reach residual (~ 14 months compared to next best ~7 months; Figure 2b; i.e., it was the slowest depleting).
+Although GMB4 had the second-highest normalized HP-OIT at 90 days, it took by far the longest time to reach residual (~14 months compared to next best $\sim$ 7 months; Figure 2b; i.e. it was the slowest depleting).
 Normalized HP-OIT at 90 days for GMB2 was only slightly lower than GMB4 but it reached residual much earlier at about 7 months.
-The HP-OIT depletion time (t{HP}) was defined as the time at which HP-OIT reached residual and no longer decreased with time.
-The ranking of these GMBs in terms of t{HP} (from longest to shortest) was GMB4 (~ 14 mo.), GMB1 and GMB2 (both ~ 7 mo.) and lastly GMB3 (~ 5 mo.; Figure 2b).
+The HP-OIT depletion time $(t{HP})$ was defined as the time at which HP-OIT no longer decreased with time.
+The ranking of these GMBs in terms of $t{\rm HP}$ (from longest to shortest) was GMB4 ( $\sim$ 14 mo.), GMB1 and GMB2 (both $\sim$ 7 mo.) and lastly GMB3 ( $\sim$ 5 mo.; Figure 2b).

 In addition to AO-S depletion being slower in air than in leachate, air aging was not able to identify the relevance of the AO-S package to its use in applications such as a landfill bottom liner exposed to leachate.
-For instance, the overall impression of GMB3 aged in air (considering both Std- and HP-OIT depletion) ranked it 2nd best however, in leachate at the same temperature, it appeared the worst in-terms of AO-S depletion, suggesting one or more of its additives was particularly prone to extraction in this leachate (e.g., via dissolution and/or hydrolysis).
+For instance, the overall impression of GMB3 aged in air (considering both Std- and HP-OIT depletion) ranked it 2nd best however, in leachate at the same temperature, it appeared the worst in-terms of AO-S depletion, suggesting one or more of its additives was particularly prone to extraction in this leachate.
 Thus, 90-day aging in air at 85°C provided little useful information for selecting a preferred GMB for use as a landfill bottom liner or for quality control.
 This example provides further evidence to support the recommendation by Rowe (2020) that 90 days of aging in liquid (ideally one simulating the likely exposure) would provide a much better indication of relative performance amongst different candidate GMBs and for quality control, being more sensitive to the components in the antioxidant package.